A common formula for certain generalized Hankel transforms: Applications to Particular Sequences

 \section{Applications to Particular Sequences}

 We now consider several applications of Theorem \ref{Theorem_Hankel_transform_a_n} to particular important sequences.
 In some cases, we show how Formula \eqref{Principal_Identity} applies to derive some well known closed product form evaluations, which have been obtained before using several independent methods.
-We emphasize that empty products are always considered to be $1$.
+Bearing this goal in mind, we do not prove most product identities; the avid reader will easily be able to supply the proofs.